nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **:warning: Caution:**<br>

-Percentages may not add up to 100.00%.<br>
+For all stat commands, percentages may not add up to 100.00%.<br>
 Suppose you have 3 available fosterers: 1 can foster a dog, 1 can foster a cat and 1 unknown.<br>
 * The calculated percentages will add up to 99.99%, instead of 100.00%.<br>
 * Hence, it can be assumed that each group takes up 1/3 of 100.00%.